TranNghia/TheBof/README.md

 These functions are usable but need to be formated into a package format.
 Also, the functions need to be optimized in order to speed up the analysis process.
 Improvement can be made by  a more straighforward engineering process or vectorisation of the many loops.

+Files should also be organized in a more conventional layout. (instead of having everything thrown into one folder...)

 If you have any modification, feel free to communicate with Nghia Tran at tran.ng91@gmail.com